heitorbonatto/heitorbonatto/README.md

 ### Hi there, and welcome !

 ---
 I'm a fullstack developer and project manager.
 I have more than 5 years of experience in business consulting, e-commerce and logistics.
+Some of my favourite things are playing guitar, reading and learning new technologies.

 #### Connect with me:
 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/heitor-bonatto)